motine/grundstein/generators/rubocop/NOTES.md

 Documentation & Conventions (put this into a README.Contibute.md)

+Documentation & Conventions (put this into a README.Development.md)

 To know where to find stuff, please see the mapping of content to files:
 Overview and concept goes into README.Something.md files in the respective sub-folder (e.g. README.Scenes.md, can be found in yardoc's File List) <!-- This naming will be recognized by yardoc (not overwriting the top level readme) and by Gitlab (directly showing the Readme when entering the folder)-->
 Programatic usage, problems, limitations goes above class or method